Knowit-Objectnet/browseit/README.md

 ## Credits (newest first)

+* New recruits in 2019 provided a detailed PDF with change requests
 * All new recruits in 2016 provided great feedback
 * Lars Ivar Næss provided valuable feedback
 * Christer Kjellesvig came up with the idea of having "time estimate fields"